Poland in antiquity: Baltic settlements, economy, crafts, and burials

 The Balts grew various grains, beans, and peas, but despite the advent of iron-reinforced plows and other new agricultural technologies, the regional environmental conditions set limits on the practicality and extent of land tillage.
 By contrast, the dense forest coverage facilitated gathering and was more amenable to the raising of livestock.
 The latter included all of the major species of farm animals, including in particular the small forest horse ('Equus caballus germanicus').
 The horses constituted an important element of the Baltic tribes' culture: men of high socioeconomic status were often buried with their horses, and even with costly equestrian gear.

 Baltic settlements were mainly small, family-based communities, often forming small clusters separated by uninhabited areas.
 However, some settlements were larger and remained in use over many generations.
 While they lacked artificial fortifications, they were often raised in natural settings that were easily defended.
 One rather large dwelling place, which was in use from the 2nd to the 4th century, was discovered and investigated in Osowo, Gołdap County (near Suwałki).
 The living quarters were pillar-supported houses, while the farming infrastructure included 80 grain storage caves.

 Small fortified refuges were built to a limited extent beginning at the end of the 4th century, but Western Balts did not build larger-scale fortified settlements until the Middle Ages.

 The dominant funereal custom was cremation, with ashes placed in urns that were either ceramic or made from organic materials such as textiles or leather.
 In the large cemeteries built along the seashore and covered by stone pavement, graves were flat.
-However, there were also single graves accompanied by stone structures/kurgans, as in the skeletal burials from the 1st and 2nd centuries CE that have been found in Sambia and the later ones (3rd–4th centuries) in Sudovia.
-From about 400 CE onward, cremation became the only means of corpse disposition, and the more familiar type of kurgan emerged, with each grave holding the remains of several persons.
+However, there were also single graves accompanied by stone structures/kurgans, as in the skeletal burials from the 1st and 2nd centuries AD that have been found in Sambia and the later ones (3rd–4th centuries) in Sudovia.
+From about 400 AD onward, cremation became the only means of corpse disposition, and the more familiar type of kurgan emerged, with each grave holding the remains of several persons.

 Samples of mature ancient-Baltic craftsmanship (2nd–4th century) have been found in places such as Żywa Woda and Szwajcaria, both in Suwałki County; and in Augustów County.
 The princely graves, as is typical, also contain many imports from southern and western Europe.
 Baltic fine bronze ornamental items, such as thin, open-worked plates for necklace clasps, were typically coated with colored, often red enamel.
 Foreign influence can also be seen in the designs of clay urns, such as the 3rd- or 4th-century Greek kernos-type vessel with additional miniature urns attached, or the 5th-century "window" container with a square opening from Olsztyn County, similar to the urns found in Denmark and northwestern Germany.